The secret of Daniel Day-Lewis' success

 "He's very discerning - for Lincoln, it was Steven Spielberg trying to convince him as he had turned it down.
 So just because Spielberg comes knocking, it doesn't mean he'll take the role.
 It has to be pretty special.

 "As a result, after six months of research and method work, he delivers the goods.
 A role like Lincoln is the kind Oscar voters respond to because they're a bit older and this kind of prestige project is something that speaks to them.

 "He takes it to a level that others aren't prepared to do, where it's a much larger-than-life performance that would be corny if done by lesser actors.
 But he brings a truth to these roles through that method and that makes them convincing and worthy of awards.

 "In terms of other roles, [2009 film] Nine was a rare misfire.
 I think that's a case of him pushing himself in a different direction to bring a certain prestige to a musical role that hadn't been attempted before and it's association with a great film-maker like Fellini.
-But he's got a pretty strong hit rate and he certainly back on top with Lincoln."
+But he's got a pretty strong hit rate."

 Stephen Frears, director, My Beautiful Laundrette (1985)

 "He can play heroic characters.
 Even when he was starring in My Beautiful Laundrette, he turned it into a heroic character and that's not a very English quality.

 "Dan was always known as being top of the 'crumpet list' - he was very good looking and very sexy.
 He was also a good actor, but he was a dazzling fellow.